Evidence Review

 The non-surgical lifting landscape

 Non-surgical face lifting has become one of the fastest-growing segments of aesthetic medicine, driven by patients seeking visible improvement without the downtime, risk, and cost of surgery.
-But "non-surgical lifting" is a broad term covering fundamentally different technologies.
+But "non-surgical lifting" is a broad term — and the technologies marketed under it work through fundamentally different mechanisms at different tissue depths.

 The four main categories:

-• Radiofrequency (Thermage, Potenza) — heats collagen in the dermis (1–3 mm)
+• Radiofrequency (Thermage, Potenza, fractional RF) — heats collagen in the dermis (1–3 mm)

-• Thread lifts (PDO, PCL) — physically repositions tissue with absorbable sutures
+• Thread lifts (PDO, PCL, PLLA) — physically reposition tissue with absorbable sutures

-• Injectable lifting (Sculptra, fillers) — restores volume to create the appearance of lift
+• Injectable lifting (Sculptra, HA fillers, Skin Botox) — restore volume and relax tension to create the appearance of lift

 FAQ